dominicstop/react-native-ios-context-menu/README.md

 4.1.15 `ContextMenuView` [Simple Example #15](https://github.com/dominicstop/react-native-ios-context-menu/blob/master/example/src/components/ContextMenuView/ContextMenuViewSimpleExample14.js)
 A example context menu configured with a "target view".
 The "target view" is the view where the context menu preview will transition in and out from.
 Essentially, instead of transitioning the entire `ContextMenuView`, you can specify a specific view.
 * If you have a custom preview configured, then the "target view" will be used to transition your custom preview.
-* If you don't have a custom preview configured (like this example), then the target view will become the context menu's preview.
+* If you don't have a custom preview configured (like this example), then the "target view" will become the context menu preview.
-* You can specify a "target view" in the `PreviewConfig.targetViewNode` property in the `ContextMenuView` component's `previewConfig` prop.
+* You can specify a "target view" in the `PreviewConfig.targetViewNode` property in the `previewConfig` prop.
 	* The `targetViewNode` property accepts a number returned from the `findNodeHandle()` function.
 * In order to specify a "target view" for your context menu, you first need a `ref` to that view.
-The second thing you need is a special number called a "node handle" that corresponds to the "target view".
+The second thing you need is a special value called a "node handle".
+	* A node handle is a number that corresponds to a specific native component instance in your app's view hierarchy.
+In other words, native components (like `View`, `Text`, etc.) all have a corresponding node handle.
+You can use a node handle to uniquely refer to a specific native component.
-	* To get a view's corresponding node handle, you can use the `findNodeHandle()` function.
+	* To get a native components's corresponding node handle, you can use the `findNodeHandle()` function.
 This functions accepts a ref to some native component (e.g. like a `<View>` component).

 <br>